Jokero/transformer-chain/README.md

 #### project

 Unlike other built-in plugins `project` plugin does not have special field prefixed by `$`.
 It allows you to project only those fields that you need.
-All properties whose config is resolved to object or `true` will be available in result object.
+All properties whose config is resolved to object or `true` will be presented in result object.
 It's useful when you want to get some property in result object as is, i.e., without any manipulation:

 ```js
 const book = {